Eyelid Surgery (Blepharoplasty)

 How Much Does Blepharoplasty Cost in the Toronto Area?

-The cost for eyelid surgery procedures by Toronto oculoplastic surgeon Dr. Ford is as follows:
+The cost for eyelid surgery procedures by Toronto oculoplastic surgeon Dr. Ford and plastic surgeon Dr. Hanna is as follows:

 *Prices exclude taxes